yiwywo18ypwtp1/todo-flow-app/README.md

 **Alexander Ivanitskiy**

 Frontend / Full-stack Developer
-🔥 Passionate about clean UI, animations, and high-quality code architecture.
+🔥 Passionate about clean UI, glows & animations, and high-quality code architecture.
+Made with pleasure for Automaze.io as an test assignment 😊